 Moving the cockpit, fuel tank and battery rearward helped produce what Ferrari calls very normative weight distribution: specifically, 46 percent at the front and 54 percent at the rear, which is surprising for a front-engine automobile.

 A low, mouth-shaped grille contains horizontal bars and Ferrari's famed prancing horse logo in the center.
 Integrated headlight covers blend neatly into the front fenders, which flank a long hood.
 Built on a 116.1-inch wheelbase, the 612 Scaglietti is 193 inches long overall and stands 52.9 inches tall.
-The front tires measure P245/45ZR18, while the rear ones are sized P285/40ZR19.

 Under the Hood